-Poly Welding Isopropyl Wipes for HDPE Pipe remove contamination which could potentially cause fusion joint failure.
-Measuring 420mm by 143mm, the heavy duty disposable wipes also assist installers to save time in electrofusion and butt fusion weld jointing.
+Poly Welding Isopropyl Wipes for HDPE pipe remove contamination which could potentially cause fusion joint failure.
+Measuring 420 mm by 143 mm, the heavy duty disposable wipes also assist installers to save time in electrofusion and butt fusion weld jointing.
 The isopropanol alcohol in the wipe helps water or moisture on the surface to evaporate, leaving the poly pipe surface clean and dry.

-Acu-Tech’s convenient and safe Polyweld wipes are 90% Isopropyl alcohol impregnated and come in a tub of 75.
+Acu-Tech’s convenient and safe Polyweld wipes are 90% isopropyl alcohol impregnated and come in a tub of 75.
 The lid is easy to use and helps prevent the wipes drying out quickly.
 Instructions for how to use these polywipes is included on the side of the tub.
 Use each wipe once only – reuse could contaminate the fusion zone.
 Do not touch the fusion area after cleaning.

 PolyWeld Wipes can be purchased individually or in a box of 12 tubs.

-To purchase Poly Welding Wipes, fill out the form below, and our Sales Team will send you a quote!
+To purchase poly welding wipes, fill out the form below, and our sales team will send you a quote!

-PIPA Reccomendations on Surface Preparation:
+PIPA Recommendations on Surface Preparation: